AidenPearce369/OSCP-HTB/Legacy/README.md

-# HACK THE BOx - LEGACY WRITEUP
+# HACK THE BOX - LEGACY WRITEUP

 Lets enumerate the box with nmap